-To enter this mode, use the View > Full Screen command.
+To enter this mode, use the View > Full screen menu command.

-To exit it, choose the View > Full Screen command again or press the [Esc] key.
+To exit it, choose the View > Full Screen menu command again or press the Esc key.

 Using the toolbar of the full screen view

 When you activate the full screen view mode, an additional toolbar appears on the screen.